July 23, 2020 5 min read

 To avoid getting exposed to any potential hazard, you should take caution when removing the nests.
 Safety gear such as gloves and goggles should be a priority when dealing with nests.
 A respirator also will be necessary so that you don’t breathe in the nest dust that can contain remains of rat droppings.
 The rat droppings can potentially carry bio-hazardous disease-causing organisms.
 Getting rid of rat nests is one step of the whole process.
 You will also need to block their points of entry to your house.

 One of the cheap and straightforward ways of eradicating rodents is by using traps.
 There are some effective bait traps with a self-resetting CO2-powered shot which kill a rodent instantly after triggering a spring-loaded striker.
-The traps require no toxins or electricity, are certified humane and are safe around pets.
+The traps require no toxins or electricity, are quick-kill and are safe around pets.
 All you need to do is set up the trap, and it will get the job done.
 You should set your trap in areas where you have identified signs such as the hidden areas, near food sources, and in the basements.

 Roof rats and Norway rats have different characteristics, and the traps should, therefore, be set differently.
 For a Roof rat, place the traps in high spots and upper levels of your residence.
 The Norway rat is hardly a climber and as such your traps should be set in dark corners and along walls in hidden areas.